jhuapl-boss/heaviside/README.md

 * `heaviside.StateMachine`: Class for creating and executing StepFunctions.
 * `heaviside.activities`: A submodule containing several helper classes providing a framework for running StepFunction Activities.
-                          See [docs/Activities.md] for more information.
+                          See the [Activities document] for more information.

 ## Compatability